-There are a multitude of fumes that could be inside your Oklahoma City home.
+There are a multitude of vapors that could be in your Oklahoma City home.
 Natural gas and fumes that derive from home fixtures, carpeting and paints.
-None of them are as threatening as carbon monoxide.
+Not one of them are as threatening as carbon monoxide.

-Get in touch with Gordon's Service Experts at 405-432-2197 now to get started shielding your residence against this dangerous gas.
+Reach Gordon's Service Experts at 405-432-2197 right away to begin defending your house against this harmful gas.

 Why is Carbon Monoxide so Bad?